-On February 1, 2023, the Company granted an option to the Company's president to purchase a total of 85,000 shares of the Company's common stock with an exercise price of \$3.15 and vesting as follows: 25% of the shares subject to the option shall vest on the one-year anniversary of the vesting commencement date, and 1/48th of the shares subject to the option shall vest each month thereafter on the same day of the month as the vesting commencement date.
-The vesting commencement date is February 1, 2023.
+On January 5, 2024 (the "Vesting Commencement Date"), the Company granted options to the CEO of the Company to purchase an aggregate total of 92,000 shares of the Company's common stock with an exercise price of \$1.49.
+Twenty five percent (25%) of the shares subject to the option shall vest on the one (1) year anniversary of the Vesting Commencement Date, and one forty-eighth (1/48th) of the shares subject to the option shall vest each month thereafter on the same day of the month as the Vesting Commencement Date (and if there is no corresponding day, on the last day of the month), such that the option shall be fully vested on the four (4) year anniversary of the Vesting Commencement Date.